 There is conflicting information on Transport NSW website, where it does state that below is the Opal+ perks currently available.

 There is not any information on the website or via the member account which advises a member how to claim this discount.
 So, it seems the perks are not available to members yet.
-Incorrect information showing benefits that are not available will discourage member engagement.
+As loyalty consultants, we know that incorrect information showing benefits that are not available will discourage member engagement.
 Furthermore, if members do not require to include add-ons to their subscription bundle this could lead to members cancelling their Opal+ membership and revert to their standard Opal card.

 There are three big issues with the Opal+ trial: